eea/jasperreports.sparql/README.md

 ## Compilation
 If you want to compile the SPARQL Data Source you'll have to first install the Java Development Kit and Maven locally.

 To compile you first have to get some JAR files from a JasperReports Server installation.
 You can find them in the server's WEB-INF/lib.
-The files are jasperserver-api-engine-impl-5.6.0.jar, jasperserver-api-common-5.6.0.jar and jasperserver-api-metadata-5.6.0.jar.
+We have provided them from the Community Edition version 5.6.0, but the version you want to build against might be different.
+The files are jasperserver-api-engine-impl-X.Y.Z.jar, jasperserver-api-common-X.Y.Z.jar and jasperserver-api-metadata-X.Y.Z.jar.
 Copy them to the project root (here) and deploy them to your local 3rd party library:

 ```
 mvn deploy:deploy-file \
-  -Dfile=jasperserver-api-engine-impl-5.6.0.jar \
+  -Dfile=jasperserver-api-engine-impl-X.Y.Z.jar \
   -DgroupId=com.jaspersoft.jasperserver.api.engine.impl \
   -DartifactId=jasperserver-api-engine-impl \
-  -Dversion=5.6.0 -Dpackaging=jar -Durl=file:3rdparty
+  -Dversion=X.Y.Z -Dpackaging=jar -Durl=file:3rdparty

 mvn deploy:deploy-file \
-  -Dfile=jasperserver-api-common-5.6.0.jar \
+  -Dfile=jasperserver-api-common-X.Y.Z.jar \
   -DgroupId=com.jaspersoft.jasperserver.api.common \
   -DartifactId=jasperserver-api-common \
-  -Dversion=5.6.0 -Dpackaging=jar -Durl=file:3rdparty
+  -Dversion=X.Y.Z -Dpackaging=jar -Durl=file:3rdparty

 mvn deploy:deploy-file \
-  -Dfile=jasperserver-api-metadata-5.6.0.jar \
+  -Dfile=jasperserver-api-metadata-X.Y.Z.jar \
   -DgroupId=com.jaspersoft.jasperserver.api.metadata \
   -DartifactId=jasperserver-api-metadata \
-  -Dversion=5.6.0 -Dpackaging=jar -Durl=file:3rdparty
+  -Dversion=X.Y.Z -Dpackaging=jar -Durl=file:3rdparty
 ```
 You can then delete them from the project root.